-Father stabbed to death in front of toddler daughter at Vancouver Starbucks
+Father stabbed to death at Starbucks after asking man not to vape near his daughter

 A 37-year-old father was fatally stabbed in front of his wife and young daughter at a Starbucks in Vancouver by a man now facing a murder charge.

-Paul Stanley Schmidt was stabbed at the coffee shop at Pender and Granville streets.
+Paul Stanley Schmidt was attacked at the coffee shop at Pender and Granville streets after asking a man not to vape near his three-year-old daughter, the victim’s mother told the Vancouver Sun.

+“He was just trying to protect his daughter,” she added.
+“I’m angry and I’m sad.”

-A fundraiser for Mr Schmidt’s family is organised by the Dr Sun Yat-Sen Garden Society.
+A fundraiser for Mr Schmidt’s family has been organised by the Dr Sun Yat-Sen Garden Society, whose Executive Director Lorraine Lowe is a neighbour and friend of the extended family of Mr Schmidt’s fiancée.

 “This tragedy has impacted and sent shockwaves of grief and heartache across the community and it is emotionally gut-wrenching to fathom what his family had to witness in horror,” the organisation wrote.